ifeatukelly/content-ops-starter/content/pages/blog/five-tips-for-starting-a-startup.md

 ---
-title: 'Our First Homeless Outreach '
+title: 'An Evening of Hope: Our First Homeless Outreach'
 slug: five-tips-for-starting-a-startup
 date: '2025-01-25'
 excerpt: >-